awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 **Note**
 If you attempt to create an Amazon ES domain and a domain with the same name already exists, the CLI does not report an error\.
 Instead, it returns details for the existing domain\.

-### Creating Amazon ES Domains \(AWS SDKs\)<a name="es-createdomains-sdk"></a>
+### Creating Amazon ES domains \(AWS SDKs\)<a name="es-createdomains-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including `CreateElasticsearchDomain`\.
-For sample code, see [Using the AWS SDKs with Amazon Elasticsearch Service](es-configuration-samples.md)\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon ES configuration API reference](es-configuration-api.md), including `CreateElasticsearchDomain`\.
+For sample code, see [Using the AWS SDKs to interact with Amazon Elasticsearch Service](es-configuration-samples.md)\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

-## Configuring Access Policies<a name="es-createdomain-configure-access-policies"></a>
+## Configuring access policies<a name="es-createdomain-configure-access-policies"></a>

 Amazon Elasticsearch Service offers several ways to configure access to your Amazon ES domains\.
-For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md) and [Fine\-Grained Access Control in Amazon Elasticsearch Service](fgac.md)\.
+For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md) and [Fine\-grained access control in Amazon Elasticsearch Service](fgac.md)\.

 The console provides preconfigured access policies that you can customize for the specific needs of your domain\.
 You also can import access policies from other Amazon ES domains\.
-For information about how these access policies interact with VPC access, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.
+For information about how these access policies interact with VPC access, see [About access policies on VPC domains](es-vpc.md#es-vpc-security)\.

 **To configure access policies \(console\)**